It's that time of year again!

 Although my desktop has at least 50 pens within easy reach, only two pencils sit at the ready.
 One is a cedar pencil with an amazing eraser, and the other is the Kuru Toga Advance, both of which I received as part of my subscription to SCRIBEdelivery.

 The Kuru Toga Advance, my favorite lead pencil, is another product for the Japanese market, this time for its lead-rotating technology that produces consistent lines and allows you to use more of each lead.
 The lead rotates in the chamber so you always have a good point to write on, preventing breakage and saving lead.

-We, the desk-dwellers of the world, often need help to get the hydration our bodies require.
+We, the desk-dwellers of the world, often need help getting the hydration our bodies require.
 That's where this gift comes in--the Cactaki Water Bottle with Time Marker.

 It holds 32 ounces, and helps track your water intake throughout the day.
 Fill it twice a day, get your 64 ounces in.
 Fill it four times a day, and you've chugged a gallon.